NYU Tandon Teaching Awards

 Nomination materials for each award consist of:

-- A nomination letter (describing why the individual or team should receive the award) from any of the following sources, to be submitted to the nominee(s)'s department chair(s):
+- Nomination letters (describing why the individual or team should receive the award) may be submitted by:

 - One or more students (including alumni)